section-engineering-education/engineering-education/articles/how-and-when-to-apply-session-storage-with-JavaScript/index.md

 ### Results

-Kindly, note that the item been stored in sessionStorage is the `car` object used in this tutorial.
+Kindly, note that the item been stored in session storage is the `car` object used in this tutorial.
 You can follow the video below to test the web page.

 <iframe width="478" height="269" style="margin-bottom: 5%;" src="https://www.youtube.com/embed/bQ6R14jwMIk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### When to use sessionStorage
+### When to use session storage

-sessionStorage can be used to check for the user's authentication state.
+Session storage can be used to check for the user's authentication state.
 Users who are logged in can be redirected to the homepage.
 Unregistered users, on the other hand, are directed to the authentication page.

-sessionStorage also helps prevent certain actions.
+Session storage also helps prevent certain actions.
 For instance, it helps bar some users from making certain purchases.
-Developers can also use sessionStorage to improve data safety.
+Developers can also use session storage to improve data safety.
 Once the user closes the browser tab, all their data is cleared.
 This makes it much difficult for third parties to gain access.

 ### Conclusion

-By now, you understand the ins and outs of sessionStorage.
-You should consider using sessionStorage as an alternative to cookies.
+By now, you understand the ins and outs of session storage.
+You should consider using session storage as an alternative to cookies.
 This is because it offers great flexibility.

 ---
 Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)